centreon/centreon-archived/doc/en/release_notes/centreon-2.7/centreon-2.7.7.rst

 Features and Bug Fixes
 ======================

-- Fix: Non intialised value in Centreon ACL page
+- Fix: Non initialized value in Centreon ACL page
 - Fix : Security issue with autologin when user has no password
 - Enh: [Centreon Clapi] Add export filters